Rules governing the affairs of

 (1) Ordinary members shall be of Finnish nationality and external members of foreign nationality.
 All members shall be of proven excellence in their own field of academic research.

 (2) The Academy may terminate the membership of any person who has been found guilty of acting dishonestly within the academic community.

 5 § Membership numbers

-The numbers of members to be elected to each section and each group shall be decided upon at a statutory or extraordinary meeting of the Academy.
+The numbers of members to be elected to each section shall be decided upon at a statutory or extraordinary meeting of the Academy.

 6 § Appointment of honorary members